 Most IRA custodians only allow approved stocks, bonds, mutual funds and CDs.
 A full-service self-directed IRA custodian allows those types of investments in addition to real estate, notes, private placements, tax lien certificates and much more.
 Weston Banks Wealth Partners and First Clearing currently only allow certain approved stocks, bonds, mutual funds, and CD’s.
 There are alternative options available to you if you would like to invest in other transactions, such as real estate, which we would be happy to discuss with you over the phone.
 For more information on holding real estate in an IRA, please see this blog post.

 What are the benefits of a Self-Directed IRA?

 In addition to the numerous IRA benefits (tax-free/deferred profits, possible tax deductions, asset protection through beneficiaries, and estate planning), you are able to invest in investments that you know and understand, which - through the power of compounding interest - will create lasting wealth for you and your family.

 Why haven’t I heard of a self-directed IRA before?

-Self-directed IRAs may seem new to you, but they have been around since the IRA was created in 1974.
+Self-directed IRAs may seem new to you, but they have been around since the IRA was created back in 1974.
 Investing in alternatives to stocks, bonds, and mutual funds has always been allowed by the IRS (see IRS Publication 590).
 Self-Directed IRAs have not received large attention because most custodians who offer IRAs (banks and brokerage firms) only allow traditional investments at their firms.

 Can I be assured that self-directed IRAs are allowed under IRA rules?

-As long as you follow relevant rules the answer is yes.
+As long as you follow relevant rules, the answer is yes.

 There are certain types of transactions that you cannot perform through an IRA.
-Most importantly, the IRS prohibits “self-dealing,” which are investments in which you or your family members of lineal descent have prior ownership.
+Most importantly, the IRS prohibits “self-dealing,” which includes investments in which you or your family members of lineal descent have prior ownership.
 For more information, please see Self-Directed IRA Rules.